courtesy BRP/Cornell Lab

 Susan Spear/Cornell Lab

 To help scientists use the latest technologies to study the sounds of wildlife, we offer professional workshops twice per year at the Cornell Lab of Ornithology in Ithaca, New York, and occasionally at other sites in the U.S. and abroad.
 Our workshops have been attended by participants from more than 30 countries.
 The next workshop will take place during the fall of 2017.
-The dates have not yet been set, but if you'd be interested in attending please contact Liz Rowland, firstname.lastname@example.org.
+The dates have not yet been set, but if you'd be interested in attending please contact Liz Rowland, email@example.com.

 Sharing the Science of Sound through Exhibits